Mental rotation: Development

-Factors that Affect Mental Rotation Performance
+Factors that affect performance

 Color

 Physical objects that people imagine rotating in everyday life have many properties, such as textures, shapes, and colors.
 A study at the University of California Santa Barbara was conducted to specifically test the extent to which visual information, such as color, is represented during mental rotation.
 This study used several methods such as reaction time studies, verbal protocol analysis, and eye tracking.
 In the initial reaction time experiments, those with poor rotational ability were affected by the colors of the image, whereas those with good rotational ability were not.
 Overall, those with poor ability were faster and more accurate identifying images that were consistently colored.
 The verbal protocol analysis showed that the subjects with low spatial ability mentioned color in their mental rotation tasks more often than participants with high spatial ability.
 One thing that can be shown through this experiment is that those with higher rotational ability will be less likely to represent color in their mental rotation.
 Poor rotators will be more likely to represent color in their mental rotation using piecemeal strategies (Khooshabeh & Hegarty, 2008).

-Athletic, Musical, and Artistic Skills
+Athletic, musical, and artistic skills

 Research on how athleticism and artistic ability affect mental rotation has been conducted.
 Pietsch, S., & Jansen, P. (2012) showed that people who were athletes or musicians had faster reaction times than people who were not.
 They tested this by splitting people from the age of 18 and higher into three groups.
 The groups consisted of music students, sports students, and education students.
 It was found that students who were focused on sports or music did much better than those who were education majors.
 Also, it was found that the male athletes and education majors in the experiment were faster than the respective females, but male and female musicians showed no significant difference in reaction time.

 A 2007 study supported the results that musicians perform better on mental rotation tasks than non-musicians.
 In particular, orchestral musicians' MRT task performance exhibited aptitude levels significantly higher than the population baseline.

 Moreau, D., Clerc, et al. (2012) also investigated if athletes were more spatially aware than non-athletes.
 This experiment took undergraduate college students and tested them with the mental rotation test before any sport training, and then again afterward.
 The participants were trained in two different sports to see if this would help their spatial awareness.
 It was found that the participants did better on the mental rotation test after they had trained in the sports, than they did before the training.
 This experiment brought to the research that if people could find ways to train their mental rotation skills they could perform better in high context activities with greater ease.

 Researchers studied the difference in mental rotation ability between gymnasts, handball, and soccer players with both in-depth and in-plane rotations.
 Results suggested that athletes were better at performing mental rotation tasks that were more closely related to their sport of expertise.